-Like the other black regiments, the 24th went to Cuba in 1898.
-The regiment fought at San Juan Hill on July 1, losing eleven men killed in action, and served in the Philippines between 1899 and 1902, losing twelve more.
+Like the other Black regiments, the 24th went to Cuba in 1898.
+The unit fought at San Juan Hill on July 1, losing eleven men killed in action, and served in the Philippines between 1899 and 1902, losing twelve more.
 David Fagen, the best known of the soldiers who joined the Filipino revolutionary cause, deserted from the regiment on November 24, 1899.
-The regiment returned to the Islands and served there between 1906 and 1908 and later between 1912 and 1915.
+The unit returned to the Islands and served there between 1906 and 1908 and between 1912 and 1915.

-The 24th became the first black regiment to serve in the eastern United States when it was stationed at Madison Barracks, New York between 1908 and 1911.
-It went to the Mexican border in 1916, where it stayed until 1922, with its headquarters at Camp Furlong, Columbus, New Mexico.
+The 24th became the first Black regiment to serve in the eastern United States when it was stationed at Madison Barracks, New York, between 1908 and 1911.
+It went to the Mexican border in 1916, staying until 1922, with its headquarters at Camp Furlong, Columbus, New Mexico.
 The unit operated on both sides of the border.
 During the summer of 1917, soldiers of the third battalion became involved in what is known as the Houston Mutiny and Riot.
 Eighteen men were hanged as a result.

 During World War II, the regiment served in the Pacific from April 1942 until August 1945.
 Most of the unit spent much of the war as stevedores, but some elements saw combat in New Guinea as part of the 93rd Infantry Division and on Saipan during the final stages of the war.
 In August 1945 the 24th regiment became the first and only Black unit in World War II to take the surrender of Japanese forces.
 On August 22 an entire garrison of Japanese troops in the Ryukyus Islands surrendered to the unit including “suicide boatmen” who had vowed never to surrender to Allied forces.
 Their surrender came twelve days before representatives of Imperial Japan signed surrender papers on the Battleship Missouri before General Douglas McArthur, thus officially ending the war in the Pacific.